AAYSHAA/AAYSHA/README.md

 ## About Me ℹ️

 Hey there!
 I'm Aaysha Fazal Mohamed, a software engineering enthusiast currently seeking opportunities as a Software Engineering Intern.
 I'm passionate about building innovative solutions and eager to learn and grow in a professional environment.
-Currently pursuing Software Engineering in Informatics Institute of Technology (IIT), Sri Lanka
-Affiliated with the University of Westminster, UK.
+Currently pursuing Software Engineering at the Informatics Institute of Technology (IIT), Sri Lanka, affiliated with the University of Westminster, UK.

 ## 🚀 What I'm Looking For